Aruba © Roger W

 For such a small strip of land, there is an astonishing variety of landscapes.
 The southwest of the island is all idyllic white sand beaches and calm blue sea.
 The northeast, by contrast, is wild, rocky coastline with rough seas and strong currents.
 The interior is desert, dotted with cacti and sparse trees, while Oranjestad, the capital, resembles a quaint European city and it the main port for the cruise ships that roll through the Caribbean.

 Cruise ship passengers on a stop-over will enjoy a couple of hours just strolling through the town doing a bit of shopping, or sitting down for refreshments and some friendly service.
-For those staying a little longer, there are countless beach resorts offering all the comforts anyone could with for on a relaxing summer holiday.
+For those staying a little longer, there are countless beach resorts offering all the comforts anyone could want for on a relaxing summer holiday.
 The adventurous traveller can explore the more remote parts of the island by foot or on horseback, go snorkeling in crystal blue waters over sunken ships and plane wrecks, or even climb 'The Haystack' for stunning views out over the island and even as far as the coast of Venezuela.

 Best time to visit Aruba